abdrahmansoltan/Learning-Notes/React/02-Hooks.md

   - The React `useState` Hook allows us to track state in a (function component).
   - it `must` be written inside the `component` function
-  - `useState` accepts an `initial state` and returns an `array` with two elements:
-    - The current state.
-    - A function that updates the state.

 ```js
 // in the top of the file